 A few caveats:

 - If an employee's service date is adjusted due to the employee being on Leave Without Pay, then the service date change will affect the date that the longevity payment is made.

 - If an employee is eligible to receive longevity pay and is separated from state government, then the employee will receive a prorated amount on the earliest payroll possible following the date of the separation.

 - If an employee transfers to another state agency, then the employee will receive longevity on his/her regularly scheduled eligibility date.

-- Office of State Personnel Manual Longevity Pay Provisions for Salary Administration
+- Office of State Human Resources Manual Longevity Pay Provisions for Salary Administration